Aged care in New Zealand

 Our future aspiration is for an aged care sector that balances the need for a cost-effective system with a high-quality continuum of care that is:

-- nationally consistent while meeting the needs of local communities; and
+• nationally consistent while meeting the needs of local communities, and

-The review has two phases.
+The review has 2 phases.

 Phase One – Demand and supply analysis